Rik Van Steenbergen: Retirement

 At the age of 42, Van Steenbergen ended his career in a packed Brussels Sports Palace.

-Unprepaired for the life without cycling, he entered a dark period afterwards.
+Unprepared for the life without cycling, he entered a dark period afterwards.

 "It wasn't easy to get into mainstream society when they've been kissing your shoes for twenty years."
 Van Steenbergen later said.

 He was named in connection with many unsavory practices.
 He had a gambling addiction and was suspected of drug trafficking, conspiracy and incitement to debauchery.

 During this period, in 1968, he also starred in the Belgian adult movie Pandore as the character Dimitri.
 In the context of that era the film was a sensational, provocative, scandal movie, although nowadays it wouldn't be labeled as an adult movie at all.

 Van Steenbergen also ended up in jail for a while.
 He came close to prison for smuggling a suspect package over the Dutch border.
 But his marriage with the British Doreen Hewitt saved him from ruin and he got his life back on track.

 Despite the many side issues, he maintained his popularity among the cycling public.
 Later in life he became a welcome guest at sports evenings, competitions and television debates.